They say that every writer’s worst enemy is a blank page. I say every writer’s worst enemy is an impatient reader.

 The solution here is actually easier than you think.
 No, you don’t need to go to writing workshops or get yourself in writing rehab (if that exists) – you have to style your content that will catch and hold the attention of your impatient reader.

 As an art, writing has a few disciplines that remain consistent all throughout.
-Whether you’re a blogger, a web content writer, a novelist, or anyone who wants to write for a living, these indispensable tips below can help you become a better pro writer—no matter what writer hat you’re wearing.
+Whether you’re a blogger, a web content writer, a novelist, or anyone who wants to write for a living, these keys to content writing below can help you become a better pro writer—no matter what writer hat you’re wearing.
 Of course they aren’t easy, but no one ever said being better at anything was going to be easy.